erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 ### Interviewing

 The interview process attempts to approximate the experience of working together.
 For better or worse, basic algorithms are a default topic.
-Prepare by reviewing a book like Algorithms for Interviews and practice solving problems on a whiteboard with other people, eg your campus' ACM chapter.
+Prepare by reviewing a book like Algorithms for Interviews, Cracking the Coding Interview, etc. Practice solving problems on a whiteboard with other people, eg your campus' ACM chapter.
 The goal is not to memorize solutions, but to gain experience breaking down problems, solving them collaboratively and producing a solution that's understandable by other people.

 Two consistently high-performing groups of people I've interviewed are Waterloo interns and folks with competitive programming experience.
 The former have lots of experience [interviewing](https://uwaterloo.ca/co-operative-education/get-hired/interview-process/interview-process-and-procedures), and the latter have lots of experience in an interview-like setting.
 I think the commonality is practice often and in groups.